SouthernMethodistUniversity/hpc_docs/docs/tutorials/navigating_jupyterlab.md

     - Run the cell.
 The output for the Python file is displayed under the cell.

-### Additional Help
+## Additional Help
-[This website](https://jupyterlab.readthedocs.io/en/latest/user/notebook.html) contains in-depth instructions on navigating Jupyter-Lab Notebooks.
+[This website](https://jupyterlab.readthedocs.io/en/latest/user/notebook.html) contains in-depth instructions on navigating JupyterLab Notebooks.